Seizure Alert Dogs.

 We already know that dogs can sense low blood sugar in people.
 Hence the success of trained diabetic alert dogs.

 However, dogs are also able to detect when a person is about to have an epileptic fit.
-Since epilepsy is the most common neurological condition – with 600,000 cases in the UK – the skills of seizure detection dogs, is life changing for many people.
+Since epilepsy is the most common neurological condition – with 600,000 cases in the UK – the skills of seizure alert dogs, is life changing for many people.

 What is epilepsy and how does it affect people?